Please, find some brochures for the very first steps after arrival and for settling down in Berlin and at the MDC in detail.

 This law also facilitates the stay of graduates and students in Germany.
 Students will be allowed to work 120 days/240 half-days a year and graduates of German Universities will be allowed to stay for job seeking for 18 months (previously 12 months) provided that they pay a medical insurance and prove how they earn their living.

 Please, click to read the guidlines of the Berlin Foreigners' Registration Office.

 We would like to draw your attention to an interesting and helpful webpage of the Dual Career Network Berlin.
-This network can offer assistance and information about immigration, job application, childcare and schools.
-Thehas been updated recently.
+This network can offer assistance and information about immigration, job application, jobs for your partner, childcare and schools.
+Click at theor contact MDC Welcome & Family Office.

 last update: 12.03.2019